Liberty

-I asked myself what would I regret not doing or saying to such or such person if I had to leave earth today?
+I asked myself what would I regret not doing or saying to such or such person if I had to leave earth today.

-The big unfinished business was with my mother.
+The bigger unfinished business was with my mother.
 In this same training during an exercise I was reading the first draft of a letter to my mother.
 When I read my own words “I forgive you for everything,” I got emotional.
 I told my exercise-partner that I was not ready to forgive my mother.
 A break was announced and the group leader told us to “go do something unreasonable.”

 I dialed the number and heard her voice, slow and old.